6 reasons NOT to start an Agile Transformation

 Agile draws its basic ideas from Lean Thinking.
 Both are „people systems“ and both focus heavily on continuous improvement and learning.
 But: Agile has been adopted specifically to innovative and creative work like software development, and solves some problems differently from Lean.

-3. command and control
+3. Command and control

 Command and control: I do not want a team which organizes their work and improvement